 Interior Car Transport

 Running straps through your car works for shorter kayaks.
-Open all doors, position the kayak on blankets on your roof, then thread straps through the cabin.
+Open all doors, position the kayak on blankets on your roof, then thread straps through the cabin and out the opposite doors.

-Protect your car's headliner and seats with old blankets.
+Protect your car's headliner and seats with old blankets or moving pads.
 The kayak will rest on your roof while straps secure it from inside the vehicle.
+Keep strap pressure even to prevent damage to interior trim.

 Temporary Roof Solutions

 Foam blocks provide a kayak without roof rack solution for occasional use.
-These blocks strap to your kayak and sit on your car's roof.
+These blocks strap to your kayak and sit on your car's roof, creating a cushioned cradle that protects both surfaces.

 The blanket method adds protection between kayak and car.
-Lay thick blankets or yoga mats on your roof before loading to prevent scratches.
+Lay thick blankets, yoga mats, or moving pads on your roof before loading to prevent scratches.
+This works best for very short trips at low speeds.

 Securing Your Kayak for Transport